 When Greg first introduced himself, he said he was an iceberg, 10% visible, 90% hidden.
 The 10% inquired about the textbook I had open, and tracked my explanation with a kind (if intense) stare.
 The 90% then processed, synthesized my answers: relating Schrödinger’s equation to the dead acupuncturist he communes with, or Heisenberg Uncertainty to Matthew 10:29.
 “We’re all God’s little sparrows,” he added with a twinkle, “Or at least, so speaketh the iceberg.”

 I did this quite often, engaging with strangers.
 My 10% would nod and give warm, knowing smiles, maintaining the cadence of reason even as the content turned strange.
 It saw this as a joke, a zany collection of stories.
 The 90%, though, felt a certain sad kinship; felt that this was what happened when the mind took the reins.
 Fragmentary arguments, insuppressible instincts, the gnawing urge to see beyond the spine of a textbook: “burning for the ancient heavenly connection to the starry dynamo in the machinery of night.”
 The same ghosts that haunted them lay dormant in me, slowed but still wriggling, half hidden by fog.

-I let them stay hidden; I bid Greg and Andy goodnight; I took sips of the latte I chose to believe in and turned all I could steer of me back to the bustle.
+I let them stay hidden.
+I bid Greg and Andy a friendly goodnight, took a sip of the latte I chose to believe in, then turned all I could steer of me back to the bustle.